Summer should be fun. Isn’t that the law?

-Summer should be fun.
-It’s the law.
-But have you ever thought about using your summer to learn something… To expand your mind, build new skills and gain new experiences.
-Who knows, you might even have fun.
-I feel like I can already hear you groaning – before you switch off, have a quick read of what I’ve got to say.
-As it’s such a long holiday, once you’ve caught up on sleep, hung out with your mates for a bit and got ready for Christmas, you might find yourself at a loose end.
-Yet there’s still weeks of holidays ahead of you, so if your parents have to work and your friends have jetted off on holiday then it’s the perfect opportunity to try something new.
+Summer holidays are long.
+Once you’ve caught up on sleep, hung out with your mates for a bit and got ready for Christmas, you might find yourself at a loose end.
+Yet there could still be weeks of holidays ahead of you, so if your parents have to work and your friends have jetted off on holiday then it’s the perfect opportunity to try something new.

-- Don’t waste your time being bored, you’ll end up feeling miserable, grumpy, and more than likely driving your family nuts
+- Why waste your time being bored?
+You could end up feeling miserable, grumpy, and more than likely driving your family nuts

 - Find a way to keep busy (not necessarily as busy as school) and stimulated

 If you don’t really enjoy maths don’t go off and sign up for 6 weeks intensive algebra tuition.
 Sure, it could really improve your results next year but this isn’t an exercise in punishment.

 Think of a hobby, activity or field that you’re interested in, and that you can see yourself enjoying spending a bit more time on.

 Then turn that hobby into something a bit more substantial.
 You’ll have fun and could be further rewarded with material to add to your CV that could benefit you in future.